neon99999/digitalGardenNeon/src/site/notes/Digital Garden/WHAT - WHY - HOW.md

 ---
-{"dg-publish":true,"permalink":"/digital-garden/what-why-how/","updated":"2023-12-08T17:36:35.545-07:00"}
+{"dg-publish":true,"permalink":"/digital-garden/what-why-how/","updated":"2023-12-09T01:10:37.000-07:00"}
 ---

 ![Garden-08.jpg](/img/user/Attachements/Garden-08.jpg)
 #### What is it?

 - This is my personal website, digital garden, and second brain.
 Call it what you will; it's an extension of a reflection and note-taking practice I began in late 2022.
-It roughly follows the [[Digital Garden/Zettlecasten Method\|Zettlecasten Method]] This space will continue to evolve and refine as I add more notes and forge more connections.
+It roughly follows the [[Digital Garden/Zettlecasten Method\|Zettlecasten Method]] .
+It will continue to evolve and refine as I add more notes and forge more connections.
 You can view my most recently updated notes at the bottom of the homepage.

 #### My Approach to Online Presence

-- **Ongoing Debate with Social Media**: I've consciously stayed away from mainstream social media, seeking an online presence on my own terms, not through the dirty CPUs of a corporate overlord.
+- **Ongoing Debate with Social Media**: I've consciously stayed away from mainstream social media, seeking digitality on my own terms, not through the dirty CPUs of a corporate overlord.

-- **Revolting against the Social Media Scroll Hole:** I'm on a mission to rebel against the fleeting lifespan of social media posts and stories - the constant stream of endless data. **The loss and doom that one feels while scrolling.** I'm interested in a promoting alternative ways of existing online.
+- **Revolting against the Social Media Scroll Hole:** I'm on a mission to rebel against the fleeting lifespan of social media posts and stories - the constant stream of endless data. **the loss and doom that one feels while scrolling.**
+- Let's discuss alternative ways of existing online.
 Very little conversation occurs around this topic.

 - **Artistic Promotion**: As a digital artist since 2005, I find it [pretty funny](https://youtu.be/Jne9t8sHpUc?si=8DGtKBHk9wfuDDrW) that I’ve only now created a personal website to showcase my work in 2024.
 Better late than never!